srconstantin/dispute-resolution/readme.md

 --uses participant text in a call to the Claude API to get a verdict on who's in the right/wrong and what should be done to resolve the dispute; saves the verdict to the database; and shows the users the verdict

 ## TODO
---Make more visually appealing (eg format the verdict correctly, size to fit the screen better, maybe pick a non-default font/color scheme)

 --Send invite emails to invited contacts